These are the 5 danger levels of indoor air quality. For each danger level, there is a solution to reduce health risks.

 As your local National Radon Defense dealer, Neighbors Heating, Cooling and Plumbing is trained and certified to prevent radon gas from entering your home and alleviate a host of other pollutants.

 In addition to measuring radon levels, we have the equipment to monitor your home for particle allergens, chemical pollutants, carbon monoxide, humidity, temperature, and carbon dioxide.

 When you contact us for help, our indoor air quality professionals will provide the best solution for air pollutants, whether it's installing an indoor air cleaner, vapor intrusion mitigation, or a combination of solutions.

 Call us today for an appointment to improve your indoor air quality.
-Our services are available in Ames, Des Moines, Urbandale and throughout Iowa.
+Our services are available in Huxley, Ames, Ogden and throughout Iowa.

 There are five levels of indoor air pollution danger with "dangerous gases” being the most serious.
 Please review each level to see how each one applies to your home.
 We’ve prepared short videos to help inform you about each level.

 Radon and carbon monoxide are potentially deadly gases that exist in many homes across the U.S. Approximately one in fifteen homes has high levels of radon gas.
 What makes these gases of particular concern is that they are odorless, tasteless, and invisible.
 Radon gas occurs naturally as uranium in soil and rocks decays.
 It may enter the home through cracks and penetrations in slabs and foundations.

 Carbon monoxide (CO) is produced by malfunctioning fuel-burning appliances, such as furnaces, boilers, water heaters, and wood stoves.
 Idling automobiles and outdoor power equipment also produce CO.